-Through the use of map imagery, Karey Kessler explores her inscape, or internal landscape of time, place, and spirituality.
+Karey Kessler explores her internal landscape of time, place, and spirituality through the use of map imagery.
 Her work concerns issues about the environment, layers of geological history, the vastness of the universe, and the fleetingness of each moment.

-Karey currently has a temporary public art piece, A Path of Wonderment and Connection, along the new Rainier Valley Greenway in Seattle.
+From 2018-2020 Kessler had a temporary public art piece, A Path of Wonderment and Connection, along the new Rainier Valley Greenway in Seattle.
 Her vinyl street graphics are part of Art Interruptions 2018 which is funded by the Seattle Department of Transportation 1% for the arts and is administered by the Seattle Office of Arts and Culture.
-She also has an installation on the Tacoma Tollbooth Gallery in Tacoma, WA.
+She currently has an installation on the Tacoma Tollbooth Gallery in Tacoma, WA.